 Are you planning to propose?
 Is it a birthday surprise?
 Or maybe you want to celebrate a special anniversary?

-This Grand Canyon helicopter tour from Las Vegas is the very best romantic date idea ever!
+An helicopter flight over the Grand Canyon from Las Vegas is the very best romantic date idea ever!

 The tour also includes hotel pickup and drop-off, as well as flying over Lake Mead, having the experience narrated by a professional guide.